IntelRealSense/librealsense/readme.md

 ## Ubuntu 14.04+ Installation

-1. Grant appropriate permissions to detach the kernel uvc driver when a device is plugged in:
+1. Grant appropriate permissions to detach the kernel UVC driver when a device is plugged in:
   * `sudo cp 99-uvc.rules /etc/udev/rules.d/`
   * `sudo cp uvc.conf /etc/modprobe.d/uvc.conf/`
 2. Ensure apt-get is up to date